Herz-Cloud-AI-GmbH/corporate-claude-code-setup/README.md

 ## Prerequisites

 1. This repository was written with Cursor, which is able to run devcontainers.
 If you use another IDE, this IDE must have the capabilities to run devcontainers.
-2. The Anthropic models are assumed to be served through Google Cloud, which means that you ned to have access to a project in Google Cloud.
+2. The Anthropic models are assumed to be served through Google Cloud, which means that you need to have access to a project in Google Cloud.

 ## Devcontainer Setup